anjor/Coding-Problems/README.md

     land plots such as the examples below, while some have larger plots.
 However, in no case will a farmer have a plot of land larger than S = 5000.

-    Your code should output a space-separated list of the basin sizes, in descending order.
+    The code should output a space-separated list of the basin sizes, in descending order.
-    (Trailing spaces are ignored.)

-    While correctness and performance are the most important parts of this problem, a human will be reading your solution, so please make an effort to submit clean, readable code.
-In particular, do not write code as if you were solving a problem for a competition.

     A few examples are below.

+        1.
         Input:
         3
         1 5 2
         2 4 7
         3 6 9

         Output:
         7 2
         The basins, labeled with A’s and B’s, are:
         A A B
         A A B
         A A A

         Input:
         1
         10

         Output:
         1

         There is only one basin in this case.